 - social security card,

 - or another form of ID containing both picture and signature.

 How to Vote: Kentucky sample ballots by County You may request instructions on how to use the voting machine from the precinct election officials assigned to your precinct on election day.
 You may also request a sample ballot to review while waiting to vote.

 Getting your vote counted: Kentucky voter rights and responsibilities

-Problems with voting: Contact HAVA to file a Kentucky voting complaint or report violations to one of the following sources:
+Problems with voting: Report violations to one of the following sources:

 -Precinct Election Offices